seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 The gods make this a happy day to Antony!

 **MARK ANTONY**
-Would thou and those thy scars had once prevail’d
+Would thou and those thy scars had once prevail'd
 To make me fight at land!

 **Soldier**
 Hadst thou done so,
 The kings that have revolted, and the soldier
 That has this morning left thee, would have still
-Follow’d thy heels.
+Follow'd thy heels.

 **MARK ANTONY**
-Who’s gone this morning?
+Who's gone this morning?

 **Soldier**
 Who!
 One ever near thee: call for Enobarbus,
-He shall not hear thee; or from Caesar’s camp
+He shall not hear thee; or from Caesar's camp
-Say ‘I am none of thine.’
+Say 'I am none of thine.'

 **MARK ANTONY**
-What say’st thou?
+What say'st thou?

 **Soldier**
 Sir,